iwarner/CodeBlender-Middleman/source/docs/rbenv.html.md

     $ brew install rbenv ruby-build

+To use Homebrew's directories rather than ~/.rbenv add export RBENV_ROOT=/usr/local/var/rbenv

+To enable shims and autocompletion add to your profile: if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi

 Add the init to the profile script with the following command

     $ echo 'eval "$(rbenv init - --no-rehash)"' >> ~/.zshrc

 ## Install

-To see what RBENV versions are available run :
+To see what RBENV ruby versions are available run :

     $ rbenv install --list

 Install the desired Ruby version, make global and run a rehash.

     $ rbenv install 2.3.0
     $ rbenv local   2.3.0
     $ rbenv global  2.3.0
     $ rbenv rehash

 To reset it back to the system use :